openvinotoolkit/openvino/tools/pot/docs/Introduction.md

 * A representative calibration dataset representing a use case scenario, for example, 300 samples.
 * In case of accuracy constraints, a validation dataset and accuracy metrics should be available.

 For the needs of post-training optimization, OpenVINO&trade; provides a Post-training Optimization Tool (POT) which supports the uniform integer quantization method.
-This method allows substantially increasing inference performance and reduciing the model size.
+This method allows substantially increasing inference performance and reducing the model size.

 Figure below shows the optimization workflow with POT:
 ![](./images/workflow_simple.png)